sarbal/BINF_tut/lessons/intro.md

 - [Installing python for Unix](installunix.md#installing-python)

 #### Install modules
+These commands go in the `terminal` (your VSCode terminal, or another terminal on your computer as long as `python3` works).
+This will NOT work in the python interactive console, nor should you type this into a `.py` file.

+> Note: sometimes `python` or `pip` will not be recognised; try `pip3` or `python3` instead.
 ```
 pip install matplotlib
 pip install biopython
 ```
 #### Import modules

+Now that the packages have been installed to your computer with `pip`, the way we include the code from those packages into any given instance of python is with `import`.
+The following line should be added to a `.py` file and then run (or, on the command line using `python -c "import matplotlib"`).
 ```
 import matplotlib
 ```